EttyKitty/llmcord/README.md

 ### And more:
 - Supports image attachments when using a vision model (like gpt-5, grok-4, claude-4, etc.)
 - Supports text file attachments (.txt, .py, .c, etc.)
+- ⭐Supports the entire chat as context: Using the `use_channel_context` option
+- ⭐Reasoning model support: Automatically handles `<think>` blocks from reasoning models like DeepSeek R1
+- ⭐Smart context management: Uses `tiktoken` to count tokens and manage the context window within limits
 - Customizable personality (aka system prompt)
-- User identity aware (OpenAI API and xAI API only)
+- User identity aware with OpenAI API and xAI API through their name object property
+- ⭐User identity aware with all other APIs through the `prefix_with_user_id` option
 - Streamed responses (turns green when complete, automatically splits into separate messages when too long)
 - Hot reloading config (you can change settings without restarting the bot)
 - Displays helpful warnings when appropriate (like "⚠️ Only using last 25 messages" when the customizable message limit is exceeded)
 - Caches message data in a size-managed (no memory leaks) and mutex-protected (no race conditions) global dictionary to maximize efficiency and minimize Discord API calls
 - Fully asynchronous
-- 1 Python file, ~200 lines of code
+- 1 Python file, ~350 lines of code

 ## Instructions